 You know you can’t return from a holiday without having done some shopping for everything and anything right?
 That’s exactly why on your 5th and final day in Seoul, we recommend you to check out some of the most famous shopping areas you can visit as well as some famous cafe alleys for you to rest from all that shopping you will do.

-Hongdae District is a fashion-forward neighborhood in Seoul known for its bright and youthful ambiance, underground culture, and freedom of self-expression.
+Hongdae District is a fashion-forward neighborhood in Seoul known for its bright and youthful ambience, underground culture, and freedom of self-expression.
 Like most places in Seoul, the fastest way to get to Hongdae District is via subway; take the Seoul Subway Line 2 and get off at Hongik University Station (Exit 9).
 It is home to plenty of fashion outlets and independent boutiques that stay open until midnight, where visitors can shop for an array of merchandise ranging from handmade clothes to luxury goods.

 Sangsang Madang is a prominent shopping mall in Hongdae, offering seven floors of clothing, crafts, and accessories by local designers, an exhibition space, art gallery, and restaurants that overlook the vibrant neighborhood.
 Hongdae District’s main draw is its weekend ‘Free Market’ at Hongik Children’s Park, where local artists and crafters showcase their handmade crafts, accessories, stationery, paintings, and music CDs.